ravata-ai/web/README.md

 2. **Access the website**
    - Open `http://localhost:8000` in your browser
-   - Note: Waitlist form requires Formspree configuration
+   - Note: Contact form requires server setup for email functionality

 ## 📱 Responsive Breakpoints